• All Recipes

 Danika Vanderpyl

-A delicious healthy peach muffin with a beautiful crumb, and a hint of rosemary.
+A delicious, healthy peach muffin with oatmeal.
 Rolled oats support blood sugar levels and increase protein in each bite.
 These muffins are dairy-free yet loved by all.

 Print Recipe Pin Recipe